MirrorNetworking/Mirror/migration.md

 ## Possible Error Messages
 * TypeLoadException: A type load exception has occurred. - happens if you still have SyncListStruct instead of SyncListSTRUCT in your project.

+* NullPointerException: The most likely cause is that you replaced NetworkIdentities or other components but you had them assigned somewhere.
+Reassign those references.